Simon-Brandt/ShellArgparser/docs/src.md

 <!-- <section file="tutorial/introduction.md"> -->
 ## 3. Tutorial

-To give you an idea about the argparser's application, the following sections show some excerpts of scripts used for internal testing purposes, in the herein given form located in the [tutorial](../tutorial) directory, trying to guide you through the various features.
+To give you an idea about the Argparser's application, the following sections show some excerpts of scripts used for internal testing purposes, in the herein given form located in the [tutorial](../tutorial) directory, trying to guide you through the various features.

 > [!NOTE]
 > For the terminology in argument parsing, refer to the Python [`optparse` documentation](https://docs.python.org/3/library/optparse.html#terminology "python.org &rightarrow; Python documentation &rightarrow; optparse module &rightarrow; terminology").
 Additionally, for consistency with the positional arguments, options are herein partly referred to as keyword arguments.